 I overthink a lot.
 To be honest, I know that’s where a lot of my anxiety is birthed from – overthinking about almost anything and everything.
 Since I’m such a thinker, it’s easy for me to identify the source of my anxiety, but I really struggle with rationalizing with myself.
 Even though it’s hard for me to talk myself through it, I need to do it.
 Reminding myself that I truly am okay is the first step.
 The second step is reminding myself that the worst possible scenario that is highlighted in my head probably will not happen.

-2. Focus On The Present // Reminding myself where I am right now plays a huge role in defeating my anxiety in a few different contexts.
+2. Focus On The Present // Reminding myself of where I am right now helps to play a huge role in defeating my anxiety in a few different contexts.
 If I’m having an anxiety attack and I choose to take slow, deep breaths, it becomes easier for me to focus on “the now” and to realize that I am okay and that everything will be okay.
 If I’m overwhelmed and irritated, thinking of the future, I need to gauge my focus back to what currently matters, which is the present.

 Choosing to focus on the present during the midst of your anxiety can help keep you grounded.
 That doesn’t mean your anxiety will suddenly disappear completely, it just means that you can get a better hold on where you are now.Choosing to focus on the present during the midst of your anxiety can help keep you grounded.
 Click To Tweet